-- Highlight the value added and benefits you want to give to your employees.
+- Highlight the value you bring and the benefits you want to give to your employees.

 - Explain how you plan to develop and encourage your employees.

-- Demonstrate how you used coaching to support your employees in their efforts to progress.
+- Demonstrate how you use coaching to support your employees in their efforts to progress.

 - State which of your own characteristics and abilities you are proud of.